 At BMW, 2008 is the first year for the 1-Series in the United States.
 ConsumerGuide writes that the "line is new to North America, and the lineup includes 128i and 135i models."
 Either the 128i or 135i is available as either a coupe or a convertible; no sedan is on offer.
 In reviews read by TheCarConnection.com, one thread that seemed to run throughout was that the new BMW 1-Series, whether it's the 1-Series convertible or coupe, is a car you have to see in person to appreciate.
 Autoblog captures this sentiment by saying that "the styling language of the new 1-Series coupe is more attractive in person than the press shots."

-BMW claims that the basis for the styling of the new BMW 2008 1-Series is the old BMW 2002 model.
-While some styling cues from that Bimmer of the past are readily discernible, Road & Track feels that the BMW 1-Series's "execution is more in tune with E36-based coupes, the two-generation forebear of the current 3 Series."
-While generally approving of the styling on the new 2008 BMW 1-Series, Road & Track also notes that the "long-hood, tall-roofline, short-rear-deck profile projects an odd, almost ungainly proportion from some angles."
-If nothing else, the exterior styling is divisive; for every person who loves the 1-Series's look, there is another who finds it a complete turnoff.
-Speaking for those in the latter camp is Cars.com, which says that the new 2008 BMW 1-Series is "awkward" and finds the "bulbous shape of the rear part of the passenger area" is very "out of tune with the rest of BMW's very sleek-looking lineup."
-They add that the "1 Series isn't overtly striking in the visual department," and it "seems hum-drum...even in sporty 135i duds."
+BMW says that the basis for the 1-Series' styling was the old BMW 2002.
+While some styling cues from that Bimmer of the past are readily discernible, Road & Track suggest that the 1-Series' "execution is more in tune with E36-based [1990s] coupes, the two-generation forebear of the current 3 -Series."
+While generally giving their approval of the look of the new 1-Series, Road & Track additionally noted that the "long-hood, tall-roofline, short-rear-deck profile projects an odd, almost ungainly proportion from some angles."
+It's fair to say that exterior look is divisive; for everyone who likes the littlest Bimmer's styling, there's another who is turned off.
+The latter camp includes Cars.com, which calls the 1-Series "awkward" and says the "bulbous shape of the rear part of the passenger area" is surprisingly "out of tune with the rest of BMW's very sleek-looking lineup."
+They say that the "1 Series isn't overtly striking in the visual department," and that in many ways it "seems hum-drum...even in sporty 135i duds."